MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 6. When the recording dialog box is being displayed you can:

     - Stop tracing and debug your program.
     - Cancel the tracing.
-This option does not kill the started process, so it must be manually terminated. ???
-TBD - Important to confirm this is true???
+This option will kill the started process. ???
+TBD - Important to confirm this is true.

     Here is where you work to cause the activity that you wish to analyze to occur.
 You may open a problematic file or click on a specific button in the app to cause the event of interest to occur.

     > [!TIP]
     > Using breakpoints is a common approach to pause code execution at the event of interest.
-Unique to TTD, you can set a breakpoint and travel back in time until that breakpoint is hit.
+Unique to TTD, you can set a breakpoint and travel back in time until that breakpoint is hit after the trace has been recorded.
 The ability to later determine the best breakpoint, after the code has executed, enables addtional debugging workflows.
 For an example of using a breakpoint in the past, see [Time Travel Debugging - Sample App Walkthrough](time-travel-debugging-walkthrough.md).
     >

-7. Once your recording is complete, close your app or hit **Stop and debug** – This will kill your process.
+7. Once your recording is complete, close your app or hit **Stop and debug** – This will kill the associated process.

 8. When the associated application terminates, the trace file will be closed and written out to disk.
 This is the case if your program crashes as well.

-    ```
-    Time Travel Position: 6D1:0
-    ntdll!ZwTerminateProcess+0x12:
-    00007ffc`61f75922 0f05            syscall
-    ||0:0:000> !index
-    Successfully created the index in 0ms.
-    ```

 9. When the trace file is closed, indexing will happen automatically as shown in the output below.
 Indexing allows for complete and faster memory value look ups.
 This indexing process will take longer for larger trace files.